ChloePeti/spotifyanalysis/README.md

 #Spotifyanalysis

-  Through the use of Python and Tableau, myself and my team explored and analyzed Spotify song data with the intention of understanding music industry trends.
-More specifically, we wanted to determine what makes songs popular.
-My specific contributions surrounded writing and refining the code that was utilized to clean the dataset as well as perform the regression analysis and produce the final summary statistics and coefficient tables.
-I also created the final dashboard featured below after the completion of our project in order to display our findings in one cohesive image.
+  Using Python and Tableau, my team and I explored and analyzed Spotify song data to understand music industry trends—specifically, what makes a song popular.

+My contributions focused on writing and refining the code for data cleaning, performing regression analysis, and generating summary statistics and coefficient tables.
+Additionally, I designed the final Tableau dashboard to present our findings cohesively.

 - <a href="https://www.kaggle.com/datasets/yamaerenay/spotify-dataset-19212020-600k-tracks">Dataset Used</a>
 - <a href="Spotify Dashboard2.png">View Dashboard</a>